Raspunt/CTF-Racetrack-Bank-account-creator/README.md

 This code is for a CTF challenge.
 Here is the URL:[ Racetrack Bank](https://tryhackme.com/r/room/racetrackbank).

-This is the first stage of the CTF, which involves creating a user that provides access to our dear account, "box."
+This is the first stage of the CTF, which involves creating a user that provides giving gold to our dear account, "boxman"

 browser.py is the slow version, but it uses Selenium.
 Selenium is cool!<br />
 api.py uses the requests library, making it a Selenium-free version with over 100 threads!